 Same message applies to hypertension.
 According to Tisserand “I believe that there is no case for contraindicating any essential oil in someone with high blood pressure.
 As well as closely examining the evidence above, I also refer to more recent research, which confirms that the four “Valnet oils” present no risk.
 The lack of compelling evidence is reason enough to let go of this chimera.”
 (9)

-If these are areas of concern for you, please contact your physician before using rosemary.
+If these are areas of concern for you, please contact your physician before utilizing rosemary essential oil uses.

 Safety & Drug Interactions